Low-Sodium Diet Guide for Hypertension Management

 • Heart failure

-• Kidney disease
+• Kidney disease or kidney failure

 How Sodium Affects Blood Pressure